-If you’re not familiar with onsen towns, they are centres built around onsen, which are bubbling hot springs.
-These towns often attract a many Japanese tourists and contain a wide array of hotels and resorts that have their own individual access to the hot springs.
+If you’re not familiar with onsen towns, they’re centres built around bubbling hot springs.
+These towns often attract tons of Japanese tourists.
+Thy contain a wide array of hotels and resorts each with their own access to the hot springs.

-You can spend your day soaking your bones and muscles in the hot water, which also contains trace elements of iron (believed to aid muscle aches).
+You can spend your day soaking your bones and muscles in the hot water.
+The onsen’s waters contain trace elements of iron, believed to aid muscle aches.

 You don’t need to stay in one of the resorts or hotels to enjoy the hot springs.
-Many of these spots gladly welcome day visitors, as they know most tourists are simply coming for the water.
+Many of these spots gladly welcome day visitors.
+Most know that most tourists visit for a soak in the water.

-Besides bathing, there are other things to do in the town.
-You can walk along charming alleyways and explore the winding paths that lead you to a variety of temples and shrines.
+Besides bathing, there are other things to do in Arima Onsen Town.
+You can walk along charming alleyways and explore the winding paths that lead to temples & shrines.

 How to get to Arima Onsen Town

 Travelling by train from Osaka to Arima is not a direct trip.
 You need to take several trains to get there, but it typically only takes a little over an hour.

 Hop on a train from Osaka to Sanad and then to Arimaguchi.
 From there, you can transfer to Arima Onsen Town.